ts-graphql/ts-graphql/README.md

 #### Schema

-`ts-graphql` doesn't provide its own method for building a schema.
-What it provides are methods for generating types that the `GraphQLSchema` constructor can accept:
+`ts-graphql` doesn't provide its own way of building a schema.
+What it provides are functions for generating types that the `GraphQLSchema` constructor can accept:

 ```typescript